fletchrichman/virtuoso/README.md

 ## Troubleshooting

-If Wiimote won�t connect, just keep adding and removing it.
+If Wiimote won't connect, just keep adding and removing it.

 If the COM ports in the properties are higher than 9, then you�ve got some hidden ports that are unused.
 To fix it, follow these steps, and then remove and add the Bluetooth devices again.